 Hosted (SaaS) platform: An e-commerce solution where the vendor manages all infrastructure, security updates, and hosting.
 You pay a monthly subscription and focus on your store rather than your servers.
 Shopify, BigCommerce, and Squarespace Commerce are examples.

 Self-hosted platform: Software you install and maintain on your own server or hosting account.
-You control all customisation but are responsible for updates, security patches, and performance.
+You control all customization but are responsible for updates, security patches, and performance.
 WooCommerce, Magento, and PrestaShop are examples.

 Payment gateway: The service that processes credit card and digital wallet transactions.
-Common gateways include Stripe, PayPal, Square, and Shopify Payments.
+Common gateways include Stripe, PayPal, Square, Adyen, and Shopify Payments.
+Gateway processing fees (typically 2.4-2.9% plus a fixed per-transaction amount) are separate from platform transaction fees.

-Headless commerce: An architecture that decouples the customer-facing storefront from the backend commerce engine, allowing teams to build custom frontends using frameworks like Next.js while using a platform like Shopify or BigCommerce as the commerce API.
+Headless commerce: An architecture that decouples the customer-facing storefront from the backend commerce engine, allowing teams to build custom frontends using frameworks like Next.js or Remix while using a platform like Shopify or BigCommerce as the commerce API.
+This approach is growing rapidly among mid-market and enterprise brands that want total control over the customer experience.

-Shopify is the most widely used hosted e-commerce platform globally, with over two million active merchants as of 2026.
-Its market dominance is earned: the platform delivers a genuinely excellent balance of ease of use, feature depth, ecosystem richness, and scalability.
+Shopify is the most widely used hosted e-commerce platform globally, powering over 4.6 million active stores as of early 2026 according to BuiltWith data.
+Its market position reflects a genuine balance of ease of use, feature depth, ecosystem richness, and scalability that no competitor fully matches at the entry and mid-market tiers.

 Setup and Themes

-Shopify's theme store offers hundreds of professionally designed themes, and its online store editor is drag-and-drop without sacrificing layout precision.
+Shopify's theme store offers hundreds of professionally designed themes, and its Online Store 2.0 editor supports drag-and-drop customization without sacrificing layout precision.
 Most merchants can configure a functional, visually appealing store without touching code.
-Liquid, Shopify's templating language, is accessible to developers who need customisation.
+For developers who need deeper customization, Liquid -- Shopify's open-source templating language -- provides full control over the storefront rendering layer.

-The Shopify App Store contains over 10,000 apps covering subscriptions (ReCharge, Skio), loyalty programs (Smile.io), reviews (Okendo), advanced inventory, international pricing, and almost any other feature the core platform does not include.
-This ecosystem is a significant competitive advantage.
+The Shopify App Store contains over 10,000 apps covering subscriptions (ReCharge, Skio), loyalty programs (Smile.io), reviews (Okendo, Judge.me), advanced inventory management, international pricing, and virtually any other feature the core platform does not include.
+This ecosystem is a significant competitive advantage -- a 2024 analysis by Pipe17 found that the average Shopify merchant uses 6-8 apps, and that app availability was cited as the primary reason for choosing Shopify over competitors by 34% of merchants surveyed.

 Shopify Plus

-For high-volume merchants, Shopify Plus starts at $2,500 per month and adds B2B features, checkout customisation, dedicated merchant success support, and the Shopify Flow automation builder.
-It is a compelling alternative to Magento for merchants in the $5M to $50M annual revenue range.
+For high-volume merchants, Shopify Plus starts at $2,500 per month and adds B2B features (wholesale pricing, customer-specific catalogues), checkout customization via Checkout Extensibility, dedicated merchant success support, and the Shopify Flow automation builder.
+It is a compelling alternative to Magento for merchants in the $5M to $100M annual revenue range who want scale without the infrastructure complexity of a self-hosted platform.

 Limitations